Health & Professional Requirements

 - Login to www.certifiedbackground.com and create your account by clicking "Students" entering package code:

 2. All students are responsible for knowing when their own documentation expires, especially if it expires during the academic year.
 Every student should verify documentation each semester.

 All nursing students are required to have a complete physical examination.
 Annual physical forms should be submitted each academic year.
 Failure to comply will result in debarment from the clinical area.

 The following immunizations/titres are required from all nursing students to remain in compliance with Federal OSHA regulations, Connecticut state law, and local clinical agency requirements.
 Evidence of disease is not acceptable, regardless of student age.
 Date of immunization or titre must be provided.

-- Rubeola (measles): You must have the most recent booster of Rubeola Vaccination or "Immune" Titer for Rubeola.
+- Rubeola (measles): You must have documentation of two vaccinations of Rubeola or "Immune" Titer for Rubeola.
 If your Rubeola Titer is not immune, then you will need to provide the plan of how non-immunity will be addressed.

-- Rubella: You must have the most recent booster of Rubella Vaccination or "Immune" Titer for Rubella.
+- Rubella: You must have documentation of two vaccinations of Rubella or "Immune" Titer for Rubella.
 If your Rubella Titer is not immune, then you will need to provide the plan of how non-immunity will be addressed.

-- Mumps: You must have the most recent booster of Mumps Vaccination or "Immune" Titer for Mumps.
+- Mumps: You must have documentation of two vaccinations of Mumps or "Immune" Titer for Mumps.
 If your Mumps Titer is not immune, then you will need to provide the plan of how non-immunity will be addressed.